 - The operators will gather information from the M.T.O., Local Roads Boards, rural bus drivers and then contact the Consortium Manager, reporting conditions and their recommendation by 6:00 a.m. or before if possible.

-- Based on the data gathered from the bus operators, the Consortium Manager will recommend whether to cancel rural busing and the resulting impact of such cancellations on rural schools and rural routes.
-Managers from respective School Boards will be then informed by the Consortium Manager.
+- Based on the data gathered from the bus operators, the Consortium Manager will recommend whether to cancel all or rural busing only and the resulting impact of a rural cancellation on rural schools and rural routes.
+Managers from respective School Boards will be then informed by the Consortium Manager by 6:15 a.m. or before if possible to

-- Route cancellations will be confirmed with the Consortium Manager after consultation with senior Board officials.
+- Route cancellations will be confirmed by the Consortium Manager after consultation with senior Board officials by 6:30 a.m. or before if possible.

-- This will affect the following Lakehead Public Schools rural schools, areas and routes.
+- A rural busing cancellation will affect the following Lakehead Public Schools rural schools, areas and routes.

 - Five Mile